 3 Questions to Ask About X-Ray Services

-Are you in need of X-Ray services?
+X-rays can be a useful diagnostic tool in the examination of a wide range of disorders such as injuries and shattered bones.
+Are you in need of X-ray services?
 You have come to the right place.
-Call our team at Immediate Care in OKC or visit us online to book an appointment!
+Contact our team at Immediate Care in OKC or visit us online to book an appointment!
+We provide x-ray services for both children and adults.
 Visit one of our locations in West Moore OK, Norman (HealthPlex) OK, Norman (24th) OK, Edmond OK, Yukon OK, I-240 & Sooner RD OK, Tecumseh OK.

 Table of Contents: